degetmateo/ungs-scraper/README.md

 # ungs-scraper
-Get information from the UNGS website.
+Get information about all the careers from the UNGS website.